prudenceletaru-wq/RL_Project_New/.ipynb_checkpoints/README-checkpoint.md

-# RL Hospital Patient Triage
+# Optimizing Patient Scheduling Using Reinforcement Learning: Prioritizing Urgent Cases

 ## Project Description
 This project implements a Reinforcement Learning (RL) agent to optimize patient scheduling in a hospital environment.
-The agent learns to assign doctors to patients of different priority levels (Red and Yellow) to maximize overall efficiency and minimize waiting times.
+The agent learns to assign doctors to patients of different priority levels; Red (urgent) and Yellow (non-urgent), prioritizing red patients over yellow ones while maximizing overall efficiency and minimizing waiting times.
-The project includes **training**, **inference**, and **deployment** via a FastAPI endpoint.
+The project includes training, inference, and deployment via a FastAPI endpoint.

 ## Project Structure
 ```